How Long Does Cocaine Stay in Your System

 |Hair||Between 2 – 12 months|

-If you are a loved one is addicted to cocaine or you feel there is a need to test for cocaine we recommend to contact our addiction help line or look into a substance abuse treatment facility or residential drug treatment program.
+If you or a loved one is addicted to cocaine or you feel there is a need to test for cocaine, we recommend contacting our addiction helpline.
+You can talk to a caring professional about any concerns or questions you have.